Harry Houdini: Houdini grave site

-Kenrick "Ice" McDonald, the current president of the Society of American Magicians said, "You have to know the history.
-Houdini served as President from 1917 until his death in 1926.
-Houdini's burial site needs an infusion of cash to restore it to its former glory."
-Magician Dietrich said the repairs could cost "tens of thousands of dollars", after consulting with glass experts and grave artisans.
-"It's a wonderful project, but it's taken a lifetime to get people interested," she said.
-"It's long overdue, and it's great that it's happening."
-Houdini was a living superhero," Dietrich said.
-"He wasn't just a magician and escape artist, he was a great humanitarian."
-To this day, the Society holds a broken wand ceremony at the grave every November.

 Houdini's widow, Bess, died of a heart attack on February 11, 1943, aged 67, in Needles, California, while on a train en route from Los Angeles to New York City.
 She had expressed a wish to be buried next to her husband, but instead was interred 35 miles due north at the Gate of Heaven Cemetery in Westchester County, New York, as her Catholic family refused to allow her to be buried in a Jewish cemetery.

 Proposed exhumation

-On March 22, 2007, Houdini's grand-nephew (the grandson of his brother Theo), George Hardeen, announced that the courts would be asked to allow exhumation of Houdini's body, to investigate the possibility of Houdini being murdered by spiritualists, as suggested in the biography The Secret Life of Houdini.
+On March 22, 2007, Houdini's great-nephew (the grandson of his brother Theo) George Hardeen announced that the courts would be asked to allow exhumation of Houdini's body to investigate the possibility of Houdini being murdered by spiritualists, as suggested in the biography The Secret Life of Houdini.

 In a statement given to the Houdini Museum in Scranton, the family of Bess Houdini opposed the application and suggested it was a publicity ploy for the book.
 The Washington Post stated that the press conference was not arranged by the family of Houdini.
-Instead, the Post reported, it was orchestrated by authors Kalush and Sloman, who hired the public relations firm Dan Klores Communications to promote their book.
+Instead, the Post reported, it was orchestrated by the book's authors William Kalush and Larry Sloman, who had hired the public relations firm Dan Klores Communications to promote the book.

 In 2008, it was revealed the parties involved had not filed legal papers to perform an exhumation.